 Banker – a selection, normally a very short price, which is perceived as a certainty - often included in accumulators.
 Popular in football where teams, especially dominant European teams such as Man City, Bayern Munich, PSG & Barcelona are included in accumulators.

 Bar – shorthand to exclude the outsiders when quoting odds in a market.
 Often used in an event with a number of participants such as horse races.
 For example in a horse race; Evs Enable,7/2 Crystal Ocean, 7/1 Anthony Van Dyck, 10/1 bar.

 Best Price percentage – the over-rounds when applied to the Best Price from a range of bookmakers – often used by an Odds Comparison site.
 Arguably the best way of deriving true odds (or probabilities) as in most competitive markets the best price percentage gets close to 100%.

 Betslip – traditionally the paper slip that a bet would be written on, more commonly now a separate window/bet basket on a bookmaker website.
 The move from paper to electronic betslips can have advantages (can’t lose slip, less ambiguity) and disadvantages (easier to put the wrong bet on)

 Best Odds Guaranteed (BOG) – a horse racing promotion which guarantees that if a selection's SP (starting price) is bigger than the price taken when the bet is placed, the greater odds are paid.
 An essential promotion as it insures against a shorter price whilst benefiting if the odds lengthen.
-Usually applies to day of the race markets and occassionally on big races.
+Usually applies to day of the race markets and sometimes on Ante-post markets for big races.